 ASSEMBLY: Roll out the pie crust on a lightly floured surface.
-Turn the dough about a quarter turn after every few rolls until you have a 12 inch circle of dough.
+Turn the dough about a quarter turn after every few rolls until you have a 12-inch circle of dough.
 Use the rolling pin to lift up the dough and gently place place into a 9-inch pie pan (preferably glass or ceramic; avoid metal).
-Pour the chicken pot pie filling into the crust.
+Pour the pot pie filling into the crust.
 Add top crust.
 Gently tuck it in with your fingers, making sure it is smooth and crust is fully sealed and then crimp the edges of the crust.

-BAKE: With sharp knife, slice a few small slits in the center of the top crust.
-Using a pastry brush, brush crust and edges with beaten egg white.
+BAKE: With sharp knife, make a few small slits in the center of the top crust.
+Using a pastry brush, brush the crust and edges with beaten egg white.
 Bake for 45 minutes, or until crust is golden brown.
 (Use a pie shield to protect the edges from browning too much too soon if needed).
 Cool for 10-15 minutes, cut into slices and serve.